ADAPAA/notesrepo/githubnotes.md

 Distributed:
  The project is distributed over different places.
 Each of the developer may work from different locations of the world.
 Compatible:
-if you want to migrate from other version control system say SVN to Git, you donít have to transfer all the files to git.
+if you want to migrate from other version control system say SVN to Git, you don‚Äôt have to transfer all the files to git.
 But you can use the same SVN central repository as Git central repository.
 Git is compatible with existing systems and protocols like ssh.
-So you donít have to change lot of things when migrating
+So you don‚Äôt have to change lot of things when migrating
 Non-linear:
  Git records the current state of project by creating a tree graph from index.
-It facilitates non-linear by branching
+It facilitates non-linear by branching **Branching:**
-Branching:
  Git is the only one which has branching model.
 It allows creating multiple branches of your local repository.
 Master branch is main branch starts from the start of the project to the end of the project and  contain the entire project.
-Light weight:
+**Light weight:**
  Maintaining local repo, updating all the files each and every file of each version might look like lot of files but the storage is all compressed.
 Only when you fetch from local repository to your workspace, it is converted.when you push it again it is compressed again and stored with very minimal space.
 Speed:
- Since you have a local repository, you donít have always travel over network to get that data.
-Itís 10 times faster than other VCS according to mozilla performance test.
+ Since you have a local repository, you don‚Äôt have always travel over network to get that data.
+It‚Äôs 10 times faster than other VCS according to mozilla performance test.
 It is faster because Git is written in C and C is very close to machine languages.
 It reduces all the runtime overhead.
 Open Source:
  Linus Torvalds creator of linux kernel, used a VCS called bit keeper.
 It was made paid version.
 So, he wrote his own vcs called git and made it open source.
 Secure: